Acupressure & Massage Therapy

 for increasing the flow of healing energy throughout the body.

-The Advantages of Integrating Massage Therapy with Acupressure Points include relieving pain, trauma, burnout, backaches, headaches, and insomnia, and also maintaining good health through self-care.
+Integrating Massage Therapy with Acupressure points is effective for relieving pain, trauma, burnout, backaches, headaches, and insomnia, and also maintaining good health through self-acupressure.
 By relaxing the body and relieving stress, Acupressure strengthens resistance to disease and promotes wellness.

 Acupressure uses the wisdom of Traditional Chinese Medicine with a hands-on approach.
-Learning where the points and meridians are located adds to a Massage Therapist’s expertise and their ability to help clients.
+Learning where the points and meridians are located adds to a Massage Therapist’s expertise and their ability to help clients on many levels.

-In this article, I’m giving you techniques you can use right away.
-Also, at the bottom of this page, you’ll find Online Trainings where you can learn more, including some that offer CE Credits.
+In this article, I’m giving you techniques you can put into practice right away.
+Also, at the bottom of this page, you’ll find Online Trainings where you can learn more Acupressure Massage point therapeutics, including two course trainings that offer CE Credits for Massage Therapists.

 Acupressure Massage Releases Tension

-Tension tends to accumulate around Massage Therapy Points.
+Tension tends to accumulate around Acupressure points.
 When a muscle is chronically tense or in spasm, the muscle fibers contract.
 This is due to the secretion of lactic acid caused by fatigue, trauma, stress, chemical imbalances, or poor circulation.